 - Find the coiled low voltage wire assembly and ON/OFF switch located in the instruction packet. - 2a.
 Attach the flag terminal ends to the "TH/TP" and "TH" terminals on the front terminal block of the MV gas valve.
-See Figure 19 on page 21. - 2b.
+See Figure 18. - 2b.
 Attach the flag terminals to the green and white wire terminals located in the bottom of the insert near the gas valve.
-See Figures 20 and 21 on page 21. - Run the low voltage alternate switch wires up the back of the right or left cast surround leg.
+See Figures 19 and 20. - Run the low voltage alternate switch wires up the back of the right or left cast surround leg.
 Then secure them with the wire clips provided. - Install the switch bracket with screws as shown in Figure 6 to the back of the cast surround leg.